Essential Info for Oman

 Political system: Unitary parliamentary absolute monarchy

-Main languages: Arabic is the official language, but English is also widely spoken in business.
+Main languages: Arabic is the official language, but English is also widely spoken in business circles.

-Money: The Omani Rial (OMR) is the offical currency.
-It is divided into 1,000 baiza.
+Money: The Omani Rial (OMR) is the official currency.
+It is divided into 1,000 baisa.
 Oman has an established banking system with both local and international banks offering services for expats.
-It is easy and straighforward for expats to open a bank account.
+It is easy and straightforward for expats to open a bank account.

-Tipping: In restaurants, 10 to 15 percent where a service charge has not been added, otherwise five percent.
-Round up taxi fare by a couple of rials.
+Tipping: In restaurants, 10 to 15 percent where a service charge has not been added.
+Round up taxi fare by a couple of OMR.